 - VR support.
 Mid-range cards such as the AMD Radeon RX 570/580 are required in the event that you want to use either the Oculus Rift or HTC Vive VR platforms for gaming

 - Memory.
-For intense gaming, you will need at least 4GB storage space in order to facilitate gaming at 1080P.
+For intense gaming, you will need at least 4GB of storage space in order to facilitate gaming at 1080P.
 A minimum of 8GB space is required for 4k mega-gaming.
-Therefore as you can see, the memory space available in your device matters a lot in how well your GPU process your commands.
+Therefore as you can see, the memory space available in your device matters a lot in how well your GPU (Graphics Processing Unit) process your commands.

 - Refresh rate.

-- A monitor with a relatively low refresh rate does not require you to have a powerful and expensive GPU, however if you have a PC with a high refresh rate such as 144 Hz, then you will definitely need a graphics card that will match and optimise performance.
+- A monitor with a relatively low refresh rate does not require you to have a powerful and expensive GPU, however, if you have a PC with a high refresh rate such as 144 Hz, then you will definitely need a graphics card that will match and optimize performance.

 - The form factor.
-You will need your graphics card to perfectly fit into tour gaming case, therefore ensure that you check for the girth, length and height.
+You will need your graphics card to perfectly fit into the tour gaming case, therefore ensure that you check for the girth, length, and height.

 - NVIDIA G-Sync / AMD FreeSync.
-In order to eliminate tearing, these two technological components help in synchronising the refresh rate between your monitor and the GPU.
-While buying a new GPU ensure that you are aware which particular technology is supported by your monitor.
+In order to eliminate tearing, these two technological components help in synchronizing the refresh rate between your monitor and the GPU.
+While buying a new GPU ensure that you are aware of which particular technology is supported by your monitor.

 GPU VS CPU: